Discoveries are made every day at Sanford Underground Research Facility (SURF) and media help us tell our story.

 Referring to the Sanford Underground Research Facility

 Sanford Underground Research Facility (SURF) hosts world-leading research experiments in Lead, South Dakota.
 SURF is operated by the South Dakota Science and Technology Authority (SDSTA) with funding from the Department of Energy.
-Our mission is to advance compelling underground, multidisciplinary research in a safe work environment and to inspire and educate through science, technology, and engineering.
+Our mission is to advance world class science and inspire learning across generations.

 On first reference, we are the Sanford Underground Research Facility; thereafter, it can be shortened to SURF (preferred) or Sanford Lab.
 Our facility’s official tagline is “America’s underground science laboratory.”

 SURF’s dedicated underground scientific research facility is located at the former site of the Homestake Gold Mine.
 We are proud of this historic heritage; however, we request that you do not refer to the facility as “an abandoned gold mine.”
 Here’s why.

 Referring to the South Dakota Science and Technology Authority

 SURF is managed by the South Dakota Science and Technology Authority (SDSTA), a governor-appointed board of directors.